/5 BMW motorcycle muffler

 Tel/Fax: 01795 431444

-As far as I know they are only available through Jim Cray.
-Although Jim is the dogs danglies when it comes to Boxers, he is a bit of a Luddite when it comes to other things so he has no website and does not do Email. contact has to be by snailmail, landline or in person.
+As far as I know, they are only available through Jim Cray.
+Although Jim is great when it comes to Boxers, he is a bit of a Luddite when it comes to other things, so he has no website and does not do Email. contact has to be by snail-mail, landline, or in person.
 (It says something for his reputation that he is still able to operate this way…) Rob

-4. Jim Cray had always being talking about getting some sets of ‘sports silencers’ made up ever since he did the first stage tuning work on my bike.
-A couple of years later I decided to do for the replica r90s route to include 40mm pipes, Dellortos and some sports silencers.
+4. Jim Cray had always been talking about getting some sets of ‘sports silencers’ made up ever since he did the first stage tuning work on my bike.
+A couple of years later, I decided to do the replica R90S route to include 40mm pipes, Dellortos, and some sports silencers.
 I asked Jim about ‘progress’ on the silencers.
-He said that he was looking for some certain orders to make it worthwhile to get some sets designed and made up by Keihans.
-I put the word out via the Motobins forum, Jim got some orders and the silencers were made.
+He said that he was looking for certain orders to make it worthwhile to get some sets designed and made up by Keihans.
+I put the word out via the Motobins forum, Jim got some orders, and the silencers were made.

-They look almost stock, sound like a british twin on goldstar type silencers, and are a straight through design.
+They look almost stock, sounds like a British twin on Goldstar type silencers, and are a straight through design.
 The silencer is stainless and looks new 3 years on.

-5. Located in the Industrial wastelands of Sittingbourne lies hidden a genius of engineering by the name of Jim Cray.
+5. Located in the Industrial wastelands of Sittingbourne lies a genius of engineering named Jim Cray.
 I stress the emphasis on engineering, Jim won’t thank me for adding to his workload with routine servicing, especially as he is back to just himself full-time and a P/T technician/apprentice.
-Jim’s workshop is generally full of rebuilds, renovations and his preferred favourite pastime road & race performance tuning jobs.
+Jim’s workshop is generally full of rebuilds, renovations, and his preferred favorite pastime road & race performance tuning jobs.
 If you want your airhead to fulfill more of its potential, then Jim’s the man.
-My PD had his Stage 1 Engine Tuning Package done by Jim and he has also in my period of ownership rebuilt the gearbox, rebuilt the front suspension in addition to routine servicing.
+My PD had his Stage 1 Engine Tuning Package done by Jim, and he has also, in my period of ownership, he rebuilt the gearbox and the front suspension in addition to routine servicing.
 His knowledge is vast, and all his work is repeat business, word of mouth.
-A good supporter of the club he opened the doors of his workshop to us and is always willing to offer his advice and knowledge.
+A good supporter of the club, he opened the doors of his workshop to us and is always willing to offer his advice and knowledge.
 Rob

 Armours, http://www.armoursltd.co.uk/ I requested information and got this.

 1. I have Hoske repros from Hucky on my /6.
 Not nearly as loud as yer average obnoxious cruiser pipes, but a good deal louder than stock.
-Any louder and I’d feel guilty and antisocial.
+Any louder, and I’d feel guilty and antisocial.
 They do sound nice, but the next exhaust I buy will be SS and not louder than stock.
-Finish is pretty good; no corrosion after 2+ years, only heat discoloration.
+The finish is pretty good; no corrosion after 2+ years, only heat discoloration.
 Warland